Roadside Assistance Vehicles & Volunteer Firemen

 Again, something that goes overlooked and doesn’t pop up in anyone’s mind is just how much electricity and power these lights require.
 A stock vehicle doesn’t have a lot of auxiliary lights, and the standard lights aren’t exactly that powerful.
 Because the emergency lights have to be however, they do tend to require ample amount of energy.
 Simply put a stock alternator might not be able to run them or it will for a very short period of time.
 That’s why typically you’ll see people upgrade their alternator for a high amp one as soon as they fit something more powerful than a boost gauge or a few extra gadgets.

 Take light bars as an example.
-Not the most obvious candidate for a high amp alternator but they can Roadside Assistance Vehiclescertainly require one, particularly if they’re more powerful.
+Not the most obvious candidate for a high amp alternator but they can certainly require one, particularly if they’re more powerful.
 Not just reserved for amateur off-roaders, but for emergency vehicles operating in the mountains or in difficult low-visibility situations, they can be of a great asset.

 Whenever you decide to upgrade your vehicle in any way, make sure to check whether your alternator will be able to handle it.
 It’s vital that the alternator matches the requirements otherwise you might kill it and worst case scenario, it will leave you stranded.